Back by popular demand!

-Do you want to learn more about clarinet history?
+Do you want to learn more about clarinet history and literature?
 If so, this course is for you!

-The purpose of this course is to provide you with a general overview of clarinet history in an easy-to-understand format.
-This course contains review and discussions questions, recommended listening, and additional resources for further exploration.
-I have organized and compiled the information from several of my favorite books to help you understand the history of this amazing instrument.
+The purpose of this four-week course is to provide you with a general overview of clarinet history and significant literature in an easy-to-understand format.
+This course contains review and discussion questions, recommended listening, and additional resources for further exploration.
+I have designed the course as a comprehensive historical overview and will recommend several of my favorite books for additional reading.

 This course includes:

-- Clarinet History 101 PDF with historical overview, discussion questions, recommended listening, and links to additional resources (76 pages)
+- Clarinet History & Literature 101 PDF with historical overview, discussion questions, recommended listening, and links to additional resources (76 pages)

 IMPORTANT: When you purchase this course, you will receive an email with a PDF confirming your enrollment into the Jenny Clarinet Academy Clarinet History 101 course.
 This confirmation email and enrollment confirmation does not include the course material PDF.
 I will be emailing you all course material, Zoom links, and any other information the week before classes begin.

 Course meeting time: weekly, Sundays at 4pm EST (4 classes total)